ICGC-TCGA-PanCancer/s3-transfer-operations/README.md

 * All git operations by the workflow must be done on the `master` branch.

-* Each JSON file movement should be performed as a sequence of git commands: `git pull  && git mv .... && git commit -m 'step1: json file name' && git push`
+* Each JSON file movement should be performed as a sequence of git commands: `git checkout master && git reset --hard origin/master && git fetch --all && git mv .... && git commit -m 'step name: json_file_name' && git push`.
+Replace mv .... with real json move syntax.

-* Any failure with any git command may very well indicate conflict between worker nodes, such as double scheduling particularly at the first step of the workflow.
-Appropriate action needs to follow.
-The simplest resolution maybe just to terminate the job with none zero exit code.
-If this SOP is strictly followed git conflict could only happen at the first step (ie, moving the JSON from `queued-jobs` to `verifying-jobs`), in such case, early workflow termination is very well desireable choice when git conflict happens.
+* The above sequence of git commands is considered to be an 'atomic' transactional operation.
+Failure in any of the commands will likely leave git repo in a state that could cause problems.
+A re-try will clear up the bad state (by removing all local changes) and hopefully get the desired git operations completed as well.

 * First step in downloading phase is to download GNOS metadata XML.
 Before proceeding further, md5sum of this XML (after striping out the dynamic content mentioned in https://github.com/ICGC-TCGA-PanCancer/s3-transfer-operations/issues/2) must be checked against what recorded in the JSON.
 If md5sum does not match, transfer job must be stopped and JSON file must be moved to `failed-jobs` folder with commit message: GNOS metadata XML md5sum mismatch.